jrgics/aws-s3-lambda-example/README.md

 ### Deployed HTML

 The end-to-end or integration tests leverage [cypress](https://www.cypress.io/).
-The tests can be modified by using the command `npm run test:integration`.
+The tests can be modified by using the command `npm run test:integration:production`.

 To open the integration test editor, run `npm run test:design:integration`.